shirshak55/Bee-Connect/README.md

 ### Development
 For development we recommend to use sqlite.
 Feel free to use any database like mysql or sqlite or pgsql.

 * For windows user you can install imagemagick and add to path and also remember to install redis server on windows.
-And for database rename .env.example to .env and adjust that file.
-For ubuntu LTS you can follow the guide.
+And for database rename `.env.example` to `.env` and adjust that file.
+For Ubuntu LTS (18.04) you can follow the guide.

 * Clone this repo
 ```shell